ItsyBitsy M0 Synth | Sigma-6 Voice Module

 Steps to build and "upload" the firmware:

-• Download the Sigma-6 source files from the GitHUb repository (see 'Introduction', top of page).
+• Download the Sigma-6 source files from the GitHUb repository (link above).

 • Create a project folder in your computer local drive named "ItsyBitsy_M0_synth".